 Normally, if there is insufficient room in the STORE\DIRECTORY for a file, the DCM MSP will attempt to make room, while continuing to store files that will fit.
-If a file has not been stored into the STORE\DIRECTORY within PRIORITY\PERIOD, however, the DCM MSP will stop trying to store other should run.
-They are configured as taskgroup objects.
+If a file has not been stored into the STORE\DIRECTORY within PRIORITY\PERIOD, however, the DCM MSP will stop trying to store other files until either sufficient room has been made or it has determined that room cannot be made.
+This behavior may change in the future.
+The legal range of values is 1-2000000; the default is 120 minutes (2 hours).